canhtoanptit/auroratest/auroratest/README.md

 ## Account Cache Implementation

 ### Overview
-This repository contains an implementation of an account cache (`AccountCacheImpl`) in Java, along with associated test cases (`AccountCacheTest`).
+This repository contains an implementation of an account cache (`AccountCache`) in Java, along with associated test cases (`AccountCacheTest`).
 The account cache is designed to store account information and provide methods for accessing and updating accounts.

 ### Account Cache Implementation (`AccountCacheImpl`)